GVThorne/GoldLinkAPI/docs/source/methods.rst

 To make a request using **UpdateItem**, you will be required to make a request with an ``objectType``, ``xmlData``, ``id`` and ``overwrite`` node.
 The ``overwrite`` node can either have a value of **AllFieldsPresent**, **AllFieldsPresentExceptBlanks** or **AllFieldsPresentExceptBlanksWhereTargetEmpty**.

-The following request is to update the **SUMMARY** field to "*Esteiro*" for an Account with the given ID.
+The following request is to update the SUMMARY field to have a value of 'Esteiro' for an Account with the given ID.
 The following value given for the ``overwrite`` node will overwrite the existing data even if it is blank.

 .. code-block:: html